 Q Can I do multiple titles throughout the year?

 A: Yes.
-You can only have one ACTIVE at a time per slot, but you can swap titles in and out.
-I do ask that you be reasonable with this, though–i.e. swapping titles every other day is going to drive me nuts, and it won’t do you any good.
-Once a title is archived, reviewers can’t request it or download it any longer.
-A general rule of thumb, however, is one month per title.
+You can only have one active title at a time per slot, but you can swap titles in and out.
+Once a title is archived, members can’t request it or download it any longer.
+A title should be on NetGalley long enough to give members a chance to request, read, and review.
+A good general rule of thumb is one title per month.

-A: NetGalley encourages Advance Reading Copies (ARCs).
-If you do your own formatting, this will be welcome, as it will hopefully help with building advance buzz.
+A: NetGalley accepts PDFs, EPUBs, and MOBI files for upload to their digital catalog.
+Your title does not need to be a finalized copy.
 It’s advised to add an ARC page that typically says something like “This is an unproofed advance reading copy.
-It is not for resale and changes may be made between now and publication,” or similar.
-My personal suggestion would be to use your version that you have after edits but before proofreading / final-pass reading.
+It is not for resale and changes may be made between now and publication” or similar.
+I would recommend using an edited version that may or may not have been fully proofed.

 Q Can we put up older titles or titles that have already been published?

 Q What information will I need?

 A: Most of the info you need is standard: Title, Series Name, Author Name, Publisher, Publication Date, Retail Price, Edition Type, etc. The big thing you need: You MUST have a unique, 13-digit number (if you have an ISBN, that’s perfect).
-ISBNs can be acquired via Smashwords, or you can come up with a 13-digit number on your own if you so choose.
+ISBNs can be acquired via Smashwords, CreateSpace, or Bowker.

 Q Do I have to have an ISBN?